ThinkersPark/GettingCleaningDataProject/CodeBook.md

 The script follows the analysis steps as per Project Assignment instructions:

-1. Merges the training and the test sets to create one data set, called "mergedset".
+1. Merges the training and the test sets to create one data set: "mergedset".

 2. Extracts only the measurements on the mean and standard deviation for each measurement, to "dataextract".